CPS data summary Quarter 4 2020-2021

 A simple caution, conditional caution, reprimand, final warning or TIC (taken into consideration) issued by the CPS at pre-charge stage.

-Pre-charge non-legal decisions include: administratively finalised and ‘other’.
+Pre-charge non-legal decisions include: pending response - further investigation finalised and ‘other’.

-The reasons for recording an administrative finalisation include:
+The reasons for recording a pending response - further investigation outcome include:

 - The CPS may ask the police to provide further information where there is insufficient evidence to make a charging decision, or the police are requesting early investigative advice.
 If the police do not respond within three months, following reminders, the case is closed on CMS.
 If the police provide additional evidence, the case is reopened in CMS and, if possible, a charging decision is made.